Early life and career of Jeff Gordon: Quarter Midget and kart racing

 In 1979, Gordon began competing in Quarter Midgets nationally, racing every week.
 He won his first Grand National championship in Denver, Colorado; scored 52 victories and set eight track records; and won the Pacific Northwest Indoor championships.
 In 1980, Gordon posted the fastest time in all fifty races he entered and scored 46 victories.
 Gordon finished second in the 1981 Grand National championship held in Oklahoma.

 When Gordon was nine years old, he began competing in kart racing.
 In his first race in a go-kart, Gordon scored a victory in a major International Kart Federation event.
 Gordon won all 25 races he entered in his first year of karting competition, and won all 12 races he entered in his second year.
-Between 1981 to 1982, Gordon won three California State Monza Championships; he also won his second Grand National championship in Sunnyvale during the latter year.
+Between 1981 and 1982, Gordon won three California State Monza Championships; he also won his second Grand National championship in Sunnyvale during the latter year.
 By the age of twelve, Gordon had won over two hundred races in Quarter Midgets and go-karts.

 One of Gordon's fondest go-kart memories was competing against former Olympic gold medalist Caitlyn Jenner (formerly known as Bruce Jenner) in Corona, California.

 Waterskiing

 As Gordon was about to reach adolescence, he "got bored" of racing regularly.
 With support from his parents, Gordon began practicing waterskiing at age twelve.
 Gordon's stepfather enrolled him in professional ski schools, and by age thirteen, coaches from California State University, Sacramento scouted him.
 Gordon learned how to slalom but struggled with jumping.
-Although Gordon had fun with waterskiing, he believed he wasn't tall enough to be competitive.
+Although Gordon had fun with waterskiing, he believed he was not tall enough to be competitive.

 Other hobbies

 Gordon became interested in video games by age five, with Pong and Indy 500 being early favorite titles.
 He also enjoyed skateboarding, and idolized Tony Hawk.
 Gordon learned how to breakdance in Vallejo, where it was popular among his peers in his junior high school.
-Gordon would sneak into the bathroom to breakdance because it wasn't allowed in the hallways.
+Gordon would sneak into the bathroom to breakdance because it was not allowed in the hallways.